Configuration and Setting up of SSD RAID 1

 It is advised that before carrying out the SSD RAID 1 setup process, an adequate backup should be made.
 This is important despite the duplication of data the process does.
 Remember that array is not a file backup process; rather, it is a protection against losing data in case of future disk failure.

-Data could be compromised during the RAID setup.
+Data could be compromised during the RAID setup – that’s when you need to data recovery from RAID.
 When this happens you’ll need a RAID recovery services expert to assist you.
 We are available 24/7!

 Run the Storage Spaces Utility on your computer